-The creation time and modified time fields in the root storage directory entry MUST be all zeroes.
+The Creation Time and Modified Time fieldsfield in the root storage directory entry MUST be all zeroes.
+The Modified Time field in the root storage directory entry MAY be all zeroes.

 2.6.3 Other Directory Entries

 Directory entries other than the root storage directory entry are marked as either stream objects, storage objects, or unallocated objects.